13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 • Save

-Your old blue cable-knit sweater sits in the donation pile, but those sleeves?
-They’re about to become Milo’s new favorite jacket.
-Grab fabric scissors, measuring tape, and fabric glue—you’ll transform that sleeve into a custom-fitted dog sweater in the time it takes to watch one sitcom episode.
+You would never give your old blue cable-knit sweater away, but you are pretty sure that the sleeves are about to become Milo’s new favorite jacket.
+Grab a pair of fabric scissors, a measuring tape and fabric glue and you’ll have your new dog sweater on in the time it takes to watch one sitcom episode.

-Here’s what you need: One adult sweater sleeve (approximately 18-20 inches long), sharp fabric scissors, 2oz bottle of permanent fabric glue, and four safety pins.
-This fits dogs with 14-16 inch chest measurements, typically 10-15 pound pups.
-Measure around your dog’s widest chest point with tape—add two inches for comfort so the ribbed cuff doesn’t squeeze.
+One adult sweater sleeve (18-20 inches long), fabric scissors, 2oz bottle of permanent fabric glue and 4 safety pins.
+The sleeves fit dogs with 14-16 inch chest measurement so typically 10-15 pound puppies.
+Measure your dog’s chest around the widest part, then add two inches for comfort so that the ribbed cuff does not squeeze.

 If you’re buying thrift store sweaters specifically for this project, look for wool content—check the tags.
 Or grab Inexpensive Cable Knit Sweaters online for $8-15.